Ameba-AIoT/ameba-arduino-doc/source/Getting_Started/Getting Started with AMB82-mini.rst

 Ameba is an easy-to-program platform for developing all kinds of IoT applications.
 AMB82 MINI is equipped with various peripheral interfaces, including WiFi, BLE, GPIO INT, I2C, UART, SPI, PWM, ADC.
 Through these interfaces, AMB82 MINI can connect with electronic components such as LED, switches, manometer, hygrometer, PM2.5 dust sensors, …etc. Besides, AMB82 MINI has 3 key features, Audio codec, Video codec and NN (build in NPU for AIoT).
 The collected data can be uploaded via WiFi and be utilized by applications on smart devices to realize IoT implementation.

 AMB82 mini is connected to the open-source world by one of the widest development environments, Arduino.
-For more information, HDK, SDK, API documents, Example Guides and so on, refer to [Ameba Arduino SDK page](https://www.amebaiot.com/en/ameba-arduino-summary/).
+For more information, HDK, SDK, API documents, Example Guides and so on, refer to `Ameba Arduino SDK page <https://www.amebaiot.com/en/ameba-arduino-summary/>`_

 |image01|